optics-dev/Monocle/_tut/lens.md

 res3: Address = Address(11,High Street)
 ```

-We can push the idea even further, with `modifyF` we can update the target of a `Lens` in a context, cf `scalaz.Functor`:
+We can push push the idea even further, with `modifyF` we can update the target of a `Lens` in a context, cf `scalaz.Functor`:

 ```scala
 def neighbors(n: Int): List[Int] =